Dr. Alexander Dieter Kleiner

 Please tell us what fascinates you most about research.

 I have been fascinated by artificial intelligence since my childhood.
-This curiosity led to my first thesis in the late 1990s which concerned teaching autonomous driving to a Khepera robot using reinforcement learning and neuronal networks.
+This curiosity led to my first thesis in the late 1990s, which concerned teaching autonomous driving to a Khepera robot using reinforcement learning and neuronal networks.
 Nowadays, I am fascinated by the incredible advances which are made every day in my field.
-This opens the door to a host of new possibilities and challenges which will have a direct influence on our lives.
+This opens the door to a host of new possibilities and challenges that will have a direct influence on our lives.

 What makes research done at Bosch so special?

 There is a lot going on at Bosch with many “things” already existing today, and a great deal of competence when it comes to building new “things”.
-This provides a challenge for developing innovative algorithms which merge these things and make their interplay even smarter.
+This provides a challenge for developing innovative algorithms that merge these things and make their interplay even smarter.

 What research topics are you currently working on at Bosch?